Kovarthanan07/Kovarthanan07/README.md

-- 🔭 Machine Learning Engineer intern
+- 🔭 Machine Learning Engineer
 - 🌱 I’m currently undergraduate at University of Moratuwa
 - 💬 Ask me about Python, JavaScript
 - 📫 How to reach me: kovarthanan07@gmail.com